Returning to work

 https://www.att.org.uk/members/tax-advisers-benevolent-fund-tabf

-We are delighted that we will shortly be launching a programme to support members who are in their first six to twelve months back at work in a professional services or in-house professional role after a break (e.g. following a secondment, illness, caring, parental or adoption leave etc.) Its aim is to support members to get back into their professional groove through the building of both confidence and momentum.
+The Small Group Workshop Programme supports members and students who are in their first six to twelve months back at work in a professional services or in-house professional role after a break (e.g. following a secondment, illness, caring, parental or adoption leave etc.) Its aim is to support members to get back into their professional groove through the building of both confidence and momentum.

 The Returners 2 Work Programme in a nutshell